mackemo/8-svg-logomaker/README.md

 ## Acknowledgement
-Project was done by the knowledge learned from bootcamp instructor John.
+Project was done by the knowledge learned from bootcamp instructor John and the Xpert Learning tool.

 ## Questions